egoist/haya/README.md

 This is a dev server and a bundler based on [esbuild](https://esbuild.github.io).
 Very early stage, don't use it for serious projects.

-This guide is heaviliy copied from [Vite](https://vitejs.dev), since their usages are very similar.
+This guide is heavily copied from [Vite](https://vitejs.dev), since their usages are very similar.

+## Main Differences from Vite

+- Haya always bundles your app, while Vite does not during development.
+- Haya use esbuild for bundling, Vite uses Rollup.
+- Haya only supports full page reloading, while Vite has fine-grained HMR support.

 ## Install